Youth Engagement

 Learn more about the structures that create an intentional and consistent youth-serving program

-- National Center for Safe Supportive Learning Environments – Environment
+- Environment | National Center for Safe Supportive Learning Environments

-- Department of Agriculture, National Institute of Food and Agriculture – The 4-H Learning Experience
+- The 4-H Learning Experience | Department of Agriculture, National Institute of Food and Agriculture

-- UMN Reach Lab – Appropriate Structure Fact Sheet
+- Appropriate Structure Fact Sheet | UMN Reach Lab

 #3: Build supportive relationships